Gstaad Palace: History

 The following decade, he brought in prominent entertainers to perform at the hotel, including Maurice Chevalier, Louis Armstrong, Ella Fitzgerald, Marlene Dietrich, and numerous others.
 Scherz's son, Ernst Andrea, took over managing duties from his father in 1968.
 Throughout the 1960s and 70s, the hotel gained a reputation as a celebrity getaway destination.
 Actors like Elizabeth Taylor, Richard Burton, Sophia Loren, Grace Kelly, Roger Moore, and many others spent a great deal of time there.
 In the early 1970s, the hotel opened its first nightclub, GreenGo.
 Exterior shots of the hotel appear in the 1975 film, The Return of the Pink Panther, with Peter Sellers in his role as Inspector Clouseau.

 In 2000, Michael Jackson offered to purchase the hotel, but the owners declined.
 In 2001, Ernst Andrea Scherz handed over management duties to his son, Andrea Scherz.
 The hotel also added a spa to include sauna and hammam areas.
 In 2013 and 2014, the sixth floor suites were refurbished.
 It received a renovation in 2018 which incorporated more suites at the property.
+One of the most notable recent developments was the complete renovation of the hotel's main restaurant in 2025.
+Reopened under the name Le Grand Restaurant, the redesigned space combines timeless elegance with contemporary design while celebrating classic table-side service traditions.
+This renovation was part of a multi-million Swiss franc investment programme aimed at ensuring the Palace remains one of Europe's leading luxury hotels with the owner Andrea Scherz being the chairman of the organization The Leading Hotels of the World.
+In the summer of 2026, the hotel expanded its culinary offerings with a fifth restaurant, Gildo's al Fresco, dedicated to Mediterranean cuisine and named after its former maître d'hôtel, Gildo.

 In April 2022, Roman Polanski began shooting the film The Palace in the hotel.
+In 2026, the Gstaad palace gained even greater international attention through the four-part SRF documentary series "Inside Gstaad Palace - Luxury and Tradition in the Iconic Hotel".
+The series offered viewers an exclusive behind-the-scenes look at the daily operation of the hotel, following more than 300 employees throughout a busy winter season.
+Culinary Director Franz W. Faeh retired after the 2026 summer season and was succeeded by Luca Gatti, who had worked at the palace for two decades.